 If you bought a new car, it should be clean and the gas tank should be full.
 Make sure that no dents, scratches, or other damages have appeared from the time you last saw the car.
 If you find damage that you don’t remember, pull up the photos you took of the car when first shopping around.
 In some instances, you may not get the same car you test drove.
 An example of this is if you wanted a specific color that the dealership didn’t have on the lot and had to do a trade for.
 Make sure you have the chance to check it over, and make sure it’s comparable to the one you originally saw.

 Before you leave, the salesperson should give you a tour of the car and show you its features.
 Come prepared to ask any remaining questions you have about the car’s functionality.

 Ready to Make a Decision?

 Now that you have a better understanding of how to buy a car, it’s time to get started.

-PSECU wants to help make the car buying and leasing process simple and stress free for you.
+We want to help make the car buying and leasing process as simple and stress-free as possible.
 Check out our auto loans to see the competitive rates we offer members.
 Whether you’re buying new or used, we offer the same low rates.
-With our preapproved loan, called AutoDraft, you’ll have a check to take in hand when you go to any authorized car dealer.
-They will take care of the rest.
-Apply online and you’ll get an answer in about a minute.
+With an AutoDraft, you’ll have a check to take in hand when you go to any authorized car dealer.
+They’ll take care of the rest.
+Apply online, and you’ll get an answer usually within the same day you apply.